AshutoshBhate/ML_Projects/Potato_Disease_Classification/README.md

 ---

 ## Testing and CI/CD
-The project emphasizes code quality and reliability through a comprehensive testing suite and a CI pipeline.
+The project emphasizes code quality through a comprehensive testing suite and a full CI/CD pipeline.

 ***Testing***